 If you're travelling as part of a large group we can arrange a joint booking with YHA Coniston Coppermines and offer a total 86 beds.

-These fully waterproof structures sleep up to four adults and are slightly elevated off the ground for a comfortable night’s sleep under the stars – you can even open the roof for a better view!
-With LED lighting and customisable seating options, these cosy pods include all beds and bedding and are the ideal way to experience the natural environment with a hint of luxury.
+These brand new Landpods are fully waterproof and sleep up to four adults.
+They are slightly elevated off the ground for a comfortable night’s sleep under the stars – you can even open the roof for a better view!
+With LED lighting these cosy pods include all beds and bedding.

 The Land Pods are available to hire between April and October.